feature-image

 ADVERTISEMENT

-They are suggesting that the draft game portal should have a feature to change the pick if someone withdraws from the event at the last minute.
+They suggested that the draft game portal should have a feature to change the pick if someone withdraws from the event at the last minute.
 They can also offer the option to have Bench and Substitute picks automatically replace someone who isn’t playing.
 Fantasy Football and the EFL use such a feature efficiently to help their users.

 Interestingly, another user agreed with the substitutes model as they said, “When will @DraftKings learn they should allow late subs to lineups when this shit happens post lock (bit pre said player teeing off) At the very least let us put the replacing player in our lineups.”